 ALLina pattern for tote bag - here's a new pattern for a single-handle tote that can be used as a bag or as decorative home storage.
 Two sizes, can be sewn with NO hardware too!
 What makes it special is a bit of a non-standard construction process that makes sewing even easier - check it out!

 I love making tote bags.
 Easy and practical, usually just simple rectangles.
+With time, I figured out quite a few sewing tips for making bags.
 And sometimes, those simple rectangle forms evolve into something a little different.
 Like this time.
 Dear readers, meet the brand new ALLina Tote Pattern.
-You can have it all, the function and the design – ALL-IN-A TOTE.
+You can have it all, the function and the design - ALL-IN-A TOTE.
 (Pun intended!)

 Clean and sleek design.
 Perfect home decor (with tons of handy storage space!)

 PATTERN FOR TOTE BAG - Tons Of Uses!